FREE USA SHIPPING, RETURNS AND EXCHANGES

 The Orexin System Is a Light-Tuned, Water-Modulated Prism of Wakefulness

-Orexins modulate water's hydrogen bonding networks in the cerebrospinal fluid (CSF), creating coherent domains—quantum water structures that determine signal fidelity, brain cleansing via the glymphatic system, and how well we transition between wake and restorative sleep.
+Orexins modulate water's hydrogen bonding networks in the cerebrospinal fluid (CSF), creating coherent domains of quantum water structures that determine signal fidelity, brain cleansing via the glymphatic system, and how well we transition between wake and restorative sleep.
 They’re the gatekeepers of quantum coherence in the brain.

 How DORAs Work: Blocking the Wake Signal